Pre-Foreclosure Listings Are Not For Sale

 Zillow has published disclaimers on their site saying: “Be aware that a home listed under the pre-foreclosure category is a home that is not necessarily for sale.”

-The current low inventory of homes has prompted home buyers to search for Pre-Foreclosure listings they think are for sale.
-Since so many listings show up in their search, buyers mistakenly believe these are also for sale.
-Many times when they contact their Buyer Agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe when Agents say the homes are not for sale.
+The current low inventory of homes has prompted home buyers to search for Pre-Foreclosure listings as an alternative option to regular listings.
+Since so many listings show up in the search results, buyers mistakenly believe these are also for sale.
+Often, when they contact their Buyer Agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe Agents when they say the homes are not for sale.

 |Address||For Sale On MLS||Order of Notice from Lender|